winsont1/lib/README.md

 Toy Robot Simulator - Ruby
 ===================
 Hello World!
 This is my implementation of the Toy Robot Simulator from scratch.

 ## Launch Directions

 In the root folder, please run the following commands in your terminal.
-This will launch a command-line interface.
+This will pull the latest repo and launch a command-line interface.

     $ git pull origin master
     $ ruby lib/app.rb